eyereasoner/eye/learning/EYE-learning.md

 1.  **Define the Goal:** Clearly state the decision or conclusion you need to reach.
 2.  **Assemble Inputs:** Gather the relevant RDF data and N3 rule files.
-3.  **Synthesize the Script:** Prompt the LLM to generate the single Python script that produces the answer, reason, and check.
+3.  **Synthesize the Program:** Prompt the LLM to generate the single Python program that produces the answer, reason, and check.
-4.  **Execute and Validate:** Run the script to confirm the outputs and see the harness pass.
+4.  **Execute and Validate:** Run the program to confirm the outputs and see the harness pass.
 The repository's `./test` command automates this for all cases.
-5.  **Iterate and Harden:** As your data and rules evolve, simply regenerate the script to create an updated, validated artifact.
+5.  **Iterate and Harden:** As your data and rules evolve, simply regenerate the program to create an updated, validated artifact.
-6.  **(Optional) Integrate with EYE:** For complex reasoning at scale, modify the script to call the EYE engine for its core logic while retaining the LLM-generated harness for verification.
+6.  **(Optional) Integrate with EYE:** For complex reasoning at scale, modify the program to call the EYE engine for its core logic while retaining the LLM-generated harness for verification.